848dkn/SLE777/README.md

   theme_minimal()
 ```

-#### Input: The "calculate_kmers" function determines k-mer frequencies (k=3, 4, 5) within the protein sequences.
+#### Input: The ```calculate_kmers``` function determines k-mer frequencies (k=3, 4, 5) within the protein sequences.
 A k-mer represents a substring of length k extracted from the sequence.
-The function identified all possible k-mers and calculated their frequencies using the "table()" function.
+The function identified all possible k-mers and calculated their frequencies using the ```table``` function.
 K-mer frequencies are computed for Mycoplasma hyopneumoniae and E. coli protein sequences, resulting in 3-mer, 4-mer, and 5-mer frequency tables.
-To identify over- and under-represented k-mers, the tables are sorted in decreasing and increasing order, yielding the top 10 k-mers for each category.
+To identify over- and under-represented k-mers, the tables are sorted in decreasing and increasing order, yielding the top 10 k-mers for each category.The "print" outputs the raw data to the console, while ```knitr::kable``` formats the same data into clean tables for better presentation in reports.
 #### Output: The top 10 over- and under-represented k-mers for both organisms are listed, and a bar plot of E. coli and Mycoplasma hyopneumoniae compares these top and bottom k-mers for both species.